 Here, an invisible character (Zero-Width Space) is intentionally inserted in the first row's description.

-When this is copied into a text editor, the invisible characters are not correctly represented due to encoding mismatch.
-It will look like this
+When this is copied into a text editor, the invisible characters are not correctly represented due to an encoding mismatch.
+It will look like this:

 Step 2: Choose the target column

-This is where we tell the node where to look for the invisible Unicode characters.
-You must select the particular column from your data containing the invisible Unicode characters.
-In this case, the target column is named “Description”.
+Select the column containing the invisible Unicode characters.
+In this case, the target column is named "Description".

 Step 5: Create a new column for the output